 The Museum is located within Fullbright Park in Union Gap, Washington at the base of Ahtanum Ridge.
-Its park like surroundings are home to multitudes of horse drawn and early mechanical farm machinery, farm equipment and homesteads.
-The agricultural museum is designed to display large farm equipment in informative exhibits and in some cases actual operational representation.
+Its park like surroundings are home to multitudes of horse drawn equipment, early mechanical farm machinery, antique tractors, antique farm tools, antique farm equipment and homestead exhibits.
+The agricultural museum is designed to display large farm equipment in informative exhibits and in some cases actual operational representation exhibits.
 The museum is under continuous development.
 The public is welcome to view the progress.
 You’ll see machines that helped build this agricultural country into the bountiful croplands you see today.
 We have the Classic 10-20 McCormick Deering Tractor from Goldendale.
 We also have a portable hop picking machine, a pea picker and much more.

 CWAM Support & Funding

 We are a non-profit 501 (c )(3) organization.
 We greatly appreciate your support.
 As a non-profit we need this support of funding in order to operate.
 Our organization is supported by all dedicated volunteer persons.
 We are very appreciative of their dedication and many skills.

 The Ag Museum is open April 1st through October 31st

 Open: Tuesday – Saturday - 10 am to 4 pm

 Open: Sunday - 1 pm to 4 pm